First – do you need to?

 Performance Cookies

 “These cookies collect information about how visitors use a website, for instance which pages visitors go to most often, and if they get error messages from web pages.
 These cookies don’t collect information that identifies a visitor.
-All information these cookies collect is aggregated and therefore anonymous.
+Any information collected is aggregated and therefore anonymous.
 It is only used to improve how a website works. [emphasis mine]

 Functionality Cookies

 “These cookies allow the website to remember choices you make (such as your user name, language or the region you are in) and provide enhanced, more personal features.
-For instance… these cookies can be used to remember changes you have made to text size, fonts and other parts of web pages that you can customise.
-They may also be used to provide services you have asked for such as watching a video or commenting on a blog.
+They may also be used to play a video you’ve clicked on, or allow commenting on a blog.
 The information these cookies collect may be anonymised and they cannot track your browsing activity on other websites.

 Targeting/Advertising Cookies

 “These cookies are used to deliver adverts more relevant to you and your interests.
 They are also used to limit the number of times you see an advertisement as well as help measure the effectiveness of the advertising campaign.
 They are usually placed by advertising networks with the website operator’s permission.
-They remember that you have visited a website and this information is shared with other organisations such as advertisers.
-Quite often targeting or advertising cookies will be linked to site functionality provided by the other organisation.
+They remember that you have visited a website and this information is shared with other advertisers.

 Find out what cookies you use